Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - The lecture was taken by senior's of college.
 They also shared many new information with us.
 Each students gave his introduction in this lecture.
 They gave us information about the <b>causmic club</b>.

 ### 02:30pm to 03:30pm
 - The lecture was taken by <b>JASPREET INGH</b> sir.
-He was the lecturer of the <b>PHYSICS</b>.
-He had a expert knowledge in physics.
-He also explained about the <b>electromatives force, optical fiber, semiconductor, superconductor</b>.HE told us about the meaning and defination of word <b>physics</b>.
+He was the lecturer of the <b>PHYSICS</b> .
+His knowledge in physics was parisworthy.
+He also explained about the <b>electromatives force, optical fiber, semiconductor, superconductor</b>.He told us about the meaning and defination of word <b>physics</b>.

+# Day 6th (RAI) 7th August 2025

+### 09:30am to 11:30am
+- The first lecture was taken by the <b>MANJOT KAUR</b> mam.
+His knowledge in english was parisworthy.
+First she told us about the syllabus of english in the 1st year.
+She asked to the students to gave his/her introduction.
+Every student come on the teacher position and gave his/her introduction.
+She will be motivated to students to come on the stage and intoduced his/her in their own language.

+### 11:30am to 12:30pm